zaber04/ip-address-manager/README.md

 Typically microservices are built in polyrepo which provides better seperation and makes development easier.
 However, this also means fetching resources require composer library or hitting an API endpoint which can add up delay.

 Monorepo design solves the delay issue by sharing libraries.
 It's only challege is maintaining strict library namespace structure for library sharing.
-It also don't require making external API request.

 Maintaining Database operations in monorepo requires careful implementation of the models and factories.

-Only brilliant outcome was, I was able to create custom commands in one microservice and reference them in other microservices kernel.

-## Monorepo Branch Approach
+## Monorepo Branching Approach

 For monorepo, I have come up with my own branching and naming strategy.
 I don't know what most other people does, but I have come up with my own solution and found it be easier to maintain.

 Here it is -
 For each microservice, a seperate sub branch under dev branch (`dev-{{micro_service_name}}`) is created.
 Ideally, changes for each microservice is made within the respective branch and then merged with dev (both way).
-Additionally for specific sub-project or sub-service, more subbranch can be creatd following *STRICT* naming convention.
+Additionally for specific sub-project or sub-service, more subbranch can be creatd following **STRICT** naming convention.
 A sub branch will have their parent branch as prefix, making it feel like a directory.
 For example, we have created `dev-gateway` for `gateway` microservice and we can create `dev-gateway-security` to explore additional API security practices (OWASP standard).
 In this convention, it is important to **NOT MERGE ANY BRANCH WITH ANOTHER AS YOU LIKE**.  `dev-gateway-security` should be merged with `dev-gateway` **ONLY**. `dev-gateway` can be merged with `dev` and with any branch with `dev-gateway-*` naming pattern.
-This maintains clean branch and any rollback or rebase or cherry picking becomes very easy.
+This maintains clean branch and any **rollback** or **rebase** or **cherry picking** becomes very easy.

-It is also essential to commit files related to same microservices should be committed together (if in dev).
-Maintaining goruping as much as possible helps.
+It is also essential that files related to same microservices should be committed together (if in dev).
+Maintaining grouping as much as possible helps.
+Even if you work on multiple microservice in same monorepo, it is best to serve them up in different commits.
+If there's dependency across, mention that in `git commit message` with a note or a jira task reference or something that can help later.

 ## Authentication

-I will be using JWT for stateless authentication.
-Each microservice will be careful to avoid algo none attack.
-This choice comes with the requirement of implementing a centralized blacklist (SPOF) or kafka based decentralized event subscription based blacklist.
+I will be using `JWT` for stateless authentication.

+1. Each microservice will be careful to avoid algo none attack.
+2. This choice to use JWT comes with the requirement of implementing a centralized blacklist (which can become **Single Point Of Failure**) or Kafka based decentralized event subscription based blacklist which is recommended.

-However, for simplicity, I'm using centralized balcklisting
+However, for simplicity, I'm using centralized balcklisting in this project.

 ## Multi Session

-For simplicity, same user multisession is blocked.
+For simplicity, same user multisession is blocked (access revoke policy by central buckelist of blacklisted token).
 New login will trigger old token blacklisting.

 ## Authorization